dasch-swiss/dsp-js-lib/test-framework/README.md

 # Purpose of this project

-This Angular application is supposed to test development builds of the `@dasch-swiss/dsp-js` NPM package.
+This Angular application allows testing development builds of the `@dasch-swiss/dsp-js` NPM package.
 Thus, it does not directly install the package through NPM.
 Instead, it links a local version using the NPM package `yalc`.